 But this does bring back to my point of having iBR or RIDE.
 I, personally, would rather have my kids on a machine with brakes just in case something happens.
 If someone pulls out in front of them, they have brakes and can better control the situation.

 It’s okay to get what you want.
-Many of the higher-end models with all this power and still have the features that can help to keep you in better control with the use of the learning key or different modes like touring.
+Many of the higher-end models with plenty of power still have the features that can help to keep you in better control with the use of the learning key or different driving modes.

-But from all the years of selling jet skis, the best jet ski for beginners will always be something from the Recreation Category, especially if it has brakes.
+From all the years of selling jet skis, the best jet ski for beginners will always be something from the recreation category, especially if it has brakes.

 The next step at this point is comparing all the models and see which one fits your needs the best.
 I have a post that covers all 2023 watercraft here.